 Some code points for certain languages may have limits on the context in which they can appear.
-These would be represented as WLE rules.
-It is expected that the majority of these rules are in fact those already documented in the relevant RFCs.
+These would be represented as WLE rules (or directly as context rules on the code points).
+It is expected that the majority of these rules will have been already documented in the relevant RFCs or in Root Zone LGRs.